Porte Saint-Antoine: 1500–1778

 On 1 June 1540 Charles V, Holy Roman Emperor entered Paris through the Porte Saint-Antoine beside Francis I of France – the Bastille fired an 800-shot salute, the houses nearby were decorated with tapestries and banners and the court, clergy and middle class came out to welcome them.
 Henry II of France built a single-arch triumphal arch at Porte Saint-Antoine, with sculptures on it by Jean Goujon representing two rivers.
 He also took part in a tournament by the gate, near hôtel des Tournelles, on 30 June 1559 at which he was mortally wounded.
 In 1588 Henry I, Duke of Guise forced the disarmed Swiss Guards to leave via the Porte Saint-Antoine and it was also at that gate that the troops of the Catholic League put up their last resistance to Henry IV of France.

-In 1610 Louis XIII of France made a ceremonial entry through the gate after his coronation in Reims.
-In 1648 one of the most important barricades in the popular revolt against Broussel's recall by Mazarin was sited at the Porte Saint-Antoine.
+In 1610 Louis XIII made a ceremonial entry through the gate after his coronation in Reims.
+In 1648 one of the most important barricades in the popular revolt against Broussel's recall by Cardinal Mazarin was sited at the Porte Saint-Antoine.
 Four years later, on 2 July 1652, thanks to cannon shots fired from the Bastille on the orders of the Grande Mademoiselle, it was through this gate that the Condé was able to escape the royal troops under Viscount Turenne, Henri de la Tour d'Auvergne, who were pursuing him.
-In 1670 Nicolas-François Blondel added two arcades to the monument, which he dedicated to Louis XIV of France, in remembrance of Louis's entry through this gate on his marriage in 1660.
+In 1670 Nicolas-François Blondel added two arcades to the monument, which he dedicated to Louis XIV, in remembrance of Louis's entry through this gate on his marriage in 1660.
 For the ceremony, Gérard Van Opstal created three sculptures personifying France, Spain and Hymen, to be placed in niches executed by Michel Anguier.
 It was demolished in 1778, no longer any use as a fortification and as a blockage to road traffic.